 And so during this process of IVF, what you do is today, even if nucleus didn't exist, even if genetic optimization didn't exist, you make several embryos.

-They will actually screen embryos, the genetics of the embryos, to see if they have some sort of Severe chromosomal abnormality.
+In the United States, they will actually screen embryos, the genetics of the embryos to see if they have some sort of severe chromosomal abnormality.

 What we do is we basically provide more information on embryos.

-So we also read the DNA, but now we give information on things like other hereditary disease risk, also chronic diseases, things like cancers, Alzheimer's, diabetes, also traits like IQ or height or et cetera.
+So we also read the DNA, but now we give information on things like other hereditary disease risk, um, also chronic diseases, things like cancers, Alzheimer's, diabetes, um, also traits like IQ or, or height or et cetera.

 There's this process in IVF where you make embryos already.